01 Sep Dry Needling vs. Acupuncture by Dr. Sarah Crawford

 The answer is easy: the needle.

 The needle is also considered a noxious (or “obnoxious”) stimulus and causes a local twitch response (for unknown reason as of today).
 As a result of the twitch, we see a “dump” of the inflammatory agents mentioned above.
-Those toxins are what impeded the brains ability to correct the contracture in the first place.
+Those toxins impede the brains ability to correct the contracture in the first place.

-Of importance to note, trigger point injections require the use of hypodermic needles that have teeth (to prevent needle from popping out of skin).
+It’s important to note that trigger point injections require the use of hypodermic needles that have teeth (to prevent needle from popping out of skin).
 When removed, they cause tissue shearing leading to skin breakdown.
 Trigger point dry needling uses thin, mono-filiform needles in which the point of the needle is smaller than a skin pore and do not cause any tissue damage.

 How then is Trigger Point Dry Needling really any different from Acupuncture?

 A practitioner* completes a thorough examination and determines if the origin of symptoms arises, in whole or in part, from the presence of myofascial trigger points.
-If so, a dry needle is inserted into the taut bands of muscle in lieu of pain relief medication.
+If so, a dry needle is inserted into the trigger point in lieu of pain relief medication.

 * Ask your practitioner about their training to ensure they are well-trained (preferably one who has been through comprehensive education and testing)